dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 while possibly improving "needed" service times - while costing some latency for short transactions to "new" stations.

+The new airtime fairness scheduler, instead, just tries to push newer stations to be serviced first, which may lead to less potential aggregation.
 ## Packet Pair scheduler

 This idea I meant to patent, long ago, because I think it's genuinely